taizhouchen/GestOnHMD/README.md

 # GestOnHMD
- Dataset and training code for paper: GestOnBoard: Enabling Gesture-based Interaction on Low-cost VR Head-Mounted Display
+ Dataset and training code for paper

+### GestOnBoard: Enabling Gesture-based Interaction on Low-cost VR Head-Mounted Display

+The repository contains our dataset and code for on-cardboard gesture recognition.

 ## Parameters: